tannerdolby/tannerdolby.com/src/about.md

 </div>

 ### Good Reads
 Reading has become an integral part of my life.
-Whether I'm reading for fun or to learn something new, I always find happiness when reading because there's always a new story I can dive into.
-Lately, I've been into fantasy/adventure/sci-fi books, but I'm always open to book recommendations of any genre!
+Whether I'm reading for fun or to learn something new, it brings me alot of happiness because there's always a new story I can dive into.
+Lately, I've been into fantasy, adventure, and sci-fi books, but I'm always open to book recommendations of any genre!

 <h4 class="h3-5">My Picks</h4>